ohcnetwork/leaderboard/README.md

-A simple leaderboard app built with Next.js and Tailwind CSS to list top contributors of a GitHub organization.
+A simple leaderboard app built with Next.js and Tailwind CSS to list the top contributors of a GitHub organization.

 <img width="1822" alt="image" src="https://github.com/coronasafe/leaderboard/assets/25143503/6352a4cf-4b8b-4f80-b45c-6af323ee502e">

 ## Getting Started

-### Preriquisits
+### Prerequisites

 - Ensure that `npm` is installed on your device, or you can use a package manager like `nvm` to manage multiple versions of Node.js.
 [Read more](https://www.educative.io/answers/what-is-nvm)
 - Install pnpm, a package manager, to run the project.